gbif/data-blog/content/post/2024-10-01-grscicoll-collection-descriptors.md

 Currently, only a handful of collection descriptors are indexed and searchable: scientific name, country or area of coverage (of the specimen, this is based on the dwc:country term), recorded by and type status.
 However, GBIF will be able to add filters for more standardized terms as more descriptors are shared in GRSciColl.

+> **When to upload collection descriptors in GRSciColl:**
+> * The collection is not part of the GBIF Scope (for example, mineralogy, archeology, anthropology, etc.)
+> * The information about the collection is structured but not at the specimen level (e.g. you can create occurrences).
+> * You have information that does not fit the Darwin Core Standard.

 # How to format collection descriptors

 Each GRSciColl collection entry can have one or several collection descriptor groups.
 A group can correspond to descriptors for a particular aspect of the collection or a sub-collection.
 Each group requires: